Karmaz95/crimson/upload/README.md

 * :small_red_triangle_down: PDF+PHP.pdf

-> Polyglot with php code which fortunately evaluate to: Hello world!
+> Polyglot with php code which fortunately evaluate to: RCE IS REAL